bright/new-www/_posts/2017-12-01-working-with-ios-push-notifications.md

 Now we need to upload generated key or certificate to **Firebase**.

 1. Log in to [Firebase Console](https://console.firebase.google.com) and select your project.
+If you don't have it yet, create new project.

 2. Open your **Project settings** from left pane.